RediSearch/RediSearch/docs/Extensions.md

 ## The Query Expander API

 At the moment, we only support basic query expansion, one token at a time.
-An expander can decide to expand any given token with as many tokens it wishes, that will be Union-merged in query time.
+An expander can decide to expand any given token, with as many tokens as it wishes, that will be union-merged in query time.

 The API for an expander is the following: